phumzxter/vms-company-app/README.md

 ### By Phumin Abdul Hameed, 6135117

 ## Project Description
-This project is a company app, YOu can creat, read, update and delete entries.
+This project is a company app, You can create, update and delete entries.
 It is mainly used in companies where huge stock or quantities have to be maintained.

 ## Tech Stack & Deployment
 > MERN (Mongo, Express, React and Node.js) & Heroku